confluentinc/examples/microservices-orders/docs/index.rst

 You will get a lot more out of this tutorial if you have first read the following:

-#.
-Read Ben Stopford's book `Designing Event-Driven Systems <https://www.confluent.io/designing-event-driven-systems>`__.
+#. `Designing Event-Driven Systems <https://www.confluent.io/designing-event-driven-systems>`__: book by Ben Stopford.
 It explains how service-based architectures and stream processing tools such as Apache Kafka® can help you build business-critical systems.
 The concepts discussed in that book are the foundation for this playbook.

-#.
-Familiarize yourself with the scenario in the `Microservices Orders Demo Application <https://github.com/confluentinc/kafka-streams-examples/tree/5.0.1-post/src/main/java/io/confluent/examples/streams/microservices>`__.
+#. `Microservices Orders Demo Application <https://github.com/confluentinc/kafka-streams-examples/tree/5.0.1-post/src/main/java/io/confluent/examples/streams/microservices>`__: familiarize yourself with the scenario used in this playbook.

 Next step is to setup your environment, depending on whether you are running |cp| locally or in Docker: